VCU-CS-Capstone/CS-25-334-llms-for-clinical-notes/Status Reports/Status Report Fall Week 11.md

 **Preetam Ghosh:**

 ## 1) Accomplishments this week ##
-   - Add more fields to Web Tool
+   - Finalized Front end of web tool.
+Implemented groq into Web tool.
 ## 2) Milestones to be completed next week ##
-   -  Working Version of web tool that accepts field values
+   - Merge new frontend and groq implementation versions.
 ## 3) Issues, problems or concerns ##
    - No issues to report!